Videos for how to maintain the pipes.

 Most maintenance is similar to that of Highland pipes.
 You should keep all the joints well hemped.
 My personal preference is to use silk thread for all joints.
 I like size “D” which you can get from many places online including Amazon.
 I add cork grease, available from Bore Doctor, to sliding joints, and I add beeswax to joints that don’t move.
 I would recommend only using plumber’s tape to add to the ends of the drone reed’s adjustment screws.
 It’s fun and easy to add to the rest of the joints, but proper pipe maintenance involves adding AND removing hemp from the joints as need be.
 While it’s easy to add Teflon, it’s really hard to remove it.
 Also, because of it’s remarkable coefficient of friction, Teflon tape can allow a drone to slide smoothly even if there is TOO MUCH hemp underneath it.
 Too much hemp, plus an upswing in humidity, can make pipes crack.

-The bags I use are made by Michael MacHarg, to my specifications, out of leather that is naturally airtight.
-And since there are no moisture problems from blowing into the bag, the bag should remain airtight for a very long time.
-A friend of mine, and well known Smallpiper, has been playing a MacHarg bag on a set of Smallpipes for almost twenty years, with no problems, never having seasoned it.
+I now make all my own bags, either out of leather that is naturally airtight, or using a double layer of leather and material/glue combination that is airtight.
+Since there are no moisture problems from blowing into the bag, the bag should remain airtight for a very long time.
+A friend of mine, and well known Smallpiper, has been playing a smallpipe bag on a set of Smallpipes for almost twenty years, with no problems, never having seasoned it.
 The bellows leather should also be maintenance free for many years.

 If your pipes are made from a non-fruitwood, oiling is still a good idea, but not as necessary.
 Sonokeling, Osage and Palisander could use an oiling every year or every other year.
 African Blackwood and Bois De Rose could use an oiling every few years.
 Palo Santo may never need oiling, but it wouldn’t hurt to oil them once every five to ten years.